textpattern/textpattern.github.io/brand/user-docs-guide.md

 [^custom]: Avoid using Kramdown and HTML’s `style` attribute to create non-standard presentation on inline or block-level content.
 If you think a new style is needed, follow the [documentation collaboration procedures](https://docs.textpattern.com/brand/user-docs-procedures) to propose one so a custom selector may be created for it.

+### Blockquotes

+Do not use block quotes in documentation (i.e. the `blockquote` element).
+There is simply no need, despite how easy it is to hit the `>` key to add one via Markdown.
+This may not be true in other Textpattern platforms (e.g. the Forum), but documentation has no need of them, and especially if used incorrectly.

+Block quotes are for ‘displayed quotations’ only (i.e. quotations that are not embedded inline).[^disquotes] The W3C specification says the same thing: <q cite="https://www.w3.org/TR/html52/grouping-content.html#the-blockquote-element">the `blockquote` element represents content that is quoted from another source</q>.[^blockquotes]

+Displayed quotations are for when you need to quote large amounts of matter, and that works against the [scope and depth objective](#scope-and-depth-of-material) for documentation; to be clear, concise, and actionable.
+Conversely, inline quotations, using `<q cite="">. . .</q>`, are perfectly fine, as demonstrated in the previous paragraph, as long as they’re not overused.

+Block quotes are specifically not used as example boxes, or for any other miscellaneous need.
+Don’t be fooled by their neat orange presentation, though it grabs your attention.
+See options for custom content needs, such as offset examples, in the following sections.

+[^disquotes]: <i>New Oxford Style Manual</i>, ed.
+Anne Waddingham (3rd edn, Oxford, 2016), p 162.

+[^blockquotes]: HTML 5.2: W3C Recommendation, World Wide Consortium, 14 December 2017, [w3.org/TR/html52/grouping-content.html#the-blockquote-element](https://www.w3.org/TR/html52/grouping-content.html#the-blockquote-element), accessed 14 November 2019.

 ### Example blocks

 Example blocks are paragraphs, or more rarely lists, of hypothetical text used for showing examples in documentation.
 The styling helps distinguish these blocks from regular text so there's no confusion for the reader.
 Use these whenever the example content is not code, a displayed quotation, or a file tree example (see [File tree examples](#file-tree-examples)).